- Vegetable Seeds

 by Linda Gilkeson

 The Complete Guide to Year-Round Organic Gardening in the Pacific Northwest.
-New for spring, 2011, Linda Gilkeson has produced this practical guide, packed with simple, low-maintenance methods for producing the most organically grown food all year round from any single garden.
+Linda Gilkeson has produced this practical guide, packed with simple, low-maintenance methods for producing the most organically grown food all year round from any single garden.
 With advice on soil preparation, composting, seeding, watering, mulching, winter crop planting schedules, greenhouses, and more, as well as a wealth of information specific to the West Coast climate, Backyard Bounty will get you growing!

 By Louise Riotte.